 (Aka Arch Stitch or Arcade Stitch.)
-This is one of those things that might appear complicated, but you can learn it pretty quickly.
-A combination of eyelets and fans forms small arches, hence the name.
+This might appear complicated, but you can learn it quickly.
+Eyelets and fans forms small arches.

 Cable stitches aren’t just for knitting!
 Although it’s a complicated process, you can also create gorgeous ones with crocheting.

 Variations: Interweave Cable Stitch & Braided Cable Stitch

 A unique textured stitch requiring some previous crocheting knowledge.
 It looks a little like crocodile skin, hence the name.

 Create a lovely ruffled effect for edging on a scarf or blanket.